umarqattan/Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+Code to implmement this is located in the 3rd cell of the Jupyter notebook:

+# TEST HEAT MAP THRESHOLD #
+labels = label(heatmap_img)
+plt.title("Heat Mapped Boxes")
+plt.figure(figsize=(10,10))
+plt.imshow(labels[0], cmap='gray')
+print('Found', labels[1], 'cars.')

+# TEST DRAW LABELED BOXES #
+draw_img, rect = draw_labeled_bboxes(np.copy(test_img), labels)
+plt.title("Grayed Threshold Heat Mapped Boxes") plt.figure(figsize=(10,10))
+plt.imshow(draw_img)
+plt.title("Refined Identified Vehicles")

 Here's an example result showing the heatmap from a series of frames of video, the result of `label()` and the bounding boxes then overlaid on the last frame of video: